SamedHaveri/php-project/README.md

 #### After installing the library you should see a 'vendor' folder with other files

 ## Setting up database
+API tries to connect to localhost on default myslq port 3306 Username / Password and other configurations can be modified on file *DatabaseConnector.php*

 ### Using mysql for the sql server
 #### In xaml you can use the xamp built in mysql server no need to install